 a sudden disruption of that function would likely have a material negative impact on the third parties, give rise to contagion or undermine the general confidence of market participants due to the systemic relevance of the function for the third parties and the systemic relevance of the institution or group in providing the function.

 Critical functions cannot overlap with critical shared services, but may overlap with core business lines.
-In contrast to critical shared services, critical functions are always provided to third parties.
+In contrast to critical services, critical functions are always provided to third parties.
 Core business lines and critical functions are both provided to third parties, but the key difference is that critical functions play an important role in the real economy or in the financial system, while core business lines are material sources of revenue, profit or franchise value.
-Figure 1 illustrates the key distinctions between the concepts ‘critical shared services’, ‘critical functions’, and ‘core business lines’.

-The Commission Delegated Regulation (EU) 2016/778 on critical functions defines a two-step approach for defining critical functions.
+Commission Delegated Regulation (EU) 2016/778 on critical functions defines a two-step approach for defining critical functions.
 First, institutions are required to perform a self-assessment when drawing-up recovery plans.
 Second, resolution authorities shall critically review the recovery plans to ensure consistency and coherence across approaches used by individual institutions.
 Resolution authorities will therefore undertake their own critical functions assessment when drafting resolution plans.
 Also, when an institution falls into trouble, authorities need to re-assess whether the critical functions identified in resolution plans have changed due to new, unanticipated circumstances.

-Figure 1: Critical functions versus core business lines & critical shared services

 Part 1